MohammadFakih02/PCBuddy/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+###  Getting the Most Out of AI: How to ask the right questions through prompt engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project uses advanced techniques to improve how AI language models respond.
+By carefully designing input prompts, we ensure the models deliver accurate, relevant, and task-specific results that meet user needs.
 - We used Google's gemini 1.5 flash models for their fast response times with accurate responses.

 - prompt to return the custom pc build guide and image prompts based on the generated build guide.